MicrosoftDocs/cpp-docs/docs/preprocessor/hash-using-directive-cpp.md

 };
 ```

-In the following sample, there's the compiler doesn't report an error about referencing *using_assembly_A.dll*, because the program doesn't use any of the types defined in *using_assembly_A.cpp*.
+In the following sample, the compiler doesn't report an error about referencing *using_assembly_A.dll*, because the program doesn't use any of the types defined in *using_assembly_A.cpp*.

 ```cpp
 // using_assembly_C.cpp